Azure/mec-app-solution-accelerator/README.md

 > **DISCLAIMER:** This is an example application providing patterns, approaches and best practices targeting applications to be deployed at MEC/EDGE.
 > However, this is still an example application with no "production-ready" code but just for exploring architecture and implementation approaches.
+> This application's code will be evolving, new features will be added and growing in the spirit of improving its quality thanks to open source contributions (PRs) from you.

 ## Supported deployments for this example application: